mhedgpeth/chef-by-example/local-cookbook-development.md

 * Using your private supermarket, upload `website` and `platform` to the Chef Server, converge a node with `knife bootstrap` and run your inspec profile to test that it converged properly
 * Freeze the version of the cookbook so it doesn't accidentally get written over
 * In the platform cookbook add an action to `base_utilities` that would remove those packages
+* Keep the original action as the default
 * Use `knife spork` to increment the version to `0.1.1`
 * Upload the new version of the `platform` to the supermarket
 * Add a `rollback` recipe to `website` that would remove it